jmtalarn/elm-personal-site/content/posts/2017-05-12-build-publish-ionic-app-configuring-firebase.md

 author: jmtalarn
 ---

 Configure Firebase is easy-peasy.
-You only have to signup or author with your Google account into the <a href="https://firebase.google.com/" target="\_blank">Firebase console</a>, create a new application and add the needed modules.
+You only have to signup or author with your Google account into the [Firebase console](https://firebase.google.com/), create a new application and add the needed modules.

 <!--more-->